stopcontrol/p300Net/README.md

 The performance of the LSTM may vary due to the fact that training-trials are randomly drawn from a database.

 Accuracy and lossfunctions over 10 epochs in iteration 9.
-The LSTM was trained on 40 P300 training samples and 10 validation samples from whitin the same session.
+The LSTM was trained on 40 P300 training samples and 10 validation samples from within the same session.